 Or continue reading this article for free

 The newest cell was built on an industrial-grade 110μm-thick silicon wafer, according to Maxwell, and uses “perovskite passivation and innovative low-damage TCO materials and supporting processes”.
-While the company did not specify when the cell would be included in modules on sale, it noted that it designed the new cells with “industrial scalability” in mind.
+The company noted that it developed the new cells with “industrial scalability” in mind.

-However, the news follows Maxwell’s signing with a cell supply contract for perovskite/silicon HJT cells, with what it called a “Chinese new energy company” in December 2025, suggesting that the company’s perovskite/silicon HJT cells are in a relatively mature stage of development.
+The news follows Maxwell’s signing of a cell production supply contract for perovskite/silicon HJT cells, with what it called a “Chinese new energy company” in December 2025, suggesting that the company’s perovskite/silicon HJT cell equipment is at a relatively mature stage of development.
 Maxwell said of this collaboration that it would enable the client to build a mass-production line for G12H full-size tandem cells.

 The news also comes as Maxwell makes a number of advancements in other solar cell technologies.
-Last month, the Institute for Solar Energy Research Hamelin, also in Germany, verified its 26.92% efficiency HJT cell, built to the same dimensions as the perovskite/silicon HJT cell, but without the same materials.
+Last month, the Institute for Solar Energy Research Hamelin, also in Germany, verified its 26.92% efficiency HJT cell, which is a world record for full-area HJT cells.
+This cell is built to the same dimensions as the perovskite/silicon HJT cell, but without the same materials.